 01 of 10

 There are hundreds of alliums to choose from.
-Alliums are ornamental cousins of the onion and aren’t usually bothered by animal pests.
-The exception is the vole, which will eat newly planted bulbs over the winter.
-The flowers are globes, umbrels or sprays, that sit a top long straight stems.
+Alliums are ornamental cousins of onion and garlic and aren’t usually bothered by animal pests precisely because of the taste.
+(The exception is the vole, which will eat newly planted bulbs over the winter.)
+The flowers are globe-shaped umbrels or sprays that sit atop long straight stems.
 There’s a variety of colors and heights to blend into any garden.
-Two of the best are ‘Purple Sensation’, shown here, and Allium cristophii, which looks like a lit sparkler.
-(Zones 4 - 10)
+Two of the best are ‘Purple Sensation’, shown here, and Allium cristophii (star of Persia) which looks like a lit sparkler.

 02 of 10

-This tall member of the Amaryllidaceae family is topped with a circle of trumpet shaped flowers, usually either white, pink or some combination of the two.
-Plant so that the neck of the bulb is just above the soil and give it plenty of water while it’s growing.
-Although it likes heat, it doesn’t like being dry.
-(Zones 8 - 11)
+This tall member of the Amaryllidaceae family is topped with a circle of trumpet-shaped flowers, usually either white, pink, or some combination of the two.
+Plant them so that the neck of the bulb is just above the soil and give it plenty of water while it’s growing.
+Although it likes heat, it prefers fairly moist soil.

 03 of 10